Understanding your sewerage service

 Although there are many variations of on-site effluent systems, there are 3 main types in use in the Shoalhaven, and they are:

-• Septic tank (absorption) systems that have on-site effluent disposal such as a seep-away system, and
+Septic Tank (absorption) Systems are inground tanks that operate an on-site effluent disposal such as a trench or seep-away system.

 Pressure sewer systems

-Pressure sewer systems are generally located in areas where a conventional gravity system is not a viable servicing option, such as on flat or rocky terrain.
-They operate like a normal sewerage system taking wastewater from your home and transferring it to the local reticulation system.
+Pressure Sewer Systems are generally located in areas where conventional gravity systems are not a viable servicing option, such as on flat or rocky terrain.
+They operate like a normal sewerage system by taking wastewater from your home and transferring it to the local reticulation system and then on to a sewage treatment plant.

-If a pressure sewer system is installed on your property it is Shoalhaven Water's responsibility to maintain the components.
-It will have been installed in a position that is accessible for servicing and must be kept clear at all times for ongoing maintenance.
+If this kind of system services your property, it will be installed in a location that is accessible for Shoalhaven Water to maintain it.
 At no times are they to be adjusted, serviced, or relocated by any persons other than Shoalhaven Water operations staff.

 At any time, if you are experiencing a sewer overflow, call us immediately on 02 4429 3214.
 We operate 24 hours a day, 7 days a week.